 While some selection decisions will always be debatable, the Club believes the processes are robust enough and put us in a strong position to provide a fair and reasonable outcome on the placement of each player.

-The Club requires all players from 7th grade up to wear a playing uniform.
+The Club requires all players from 7th grade up to wear a Tawa Club playing uniform.
 This consists of red shorts, red socks, football boots, shin pads and a playing shirt.
-First Kicks (4 – 6 year olds) can wear any appropriate shorts and socks plus the First Kicks T-shirt.
+First Kicks (4 – 6 year olds) can wear any appropriate shorts and socks plus the First Kicks T-shirt purchased through the Club.
 While boots are not required, they are recommended during the colder wetter months to help protect the feet.

-Shirt – the club supplies a football shirt for all players 7th grade and above.
+Shirt – the Club supplies an approved football shirt for all players 7th grade and above.
 These remain the property of the club and are required to be returned at the end of the season.
 Please take care of your shirt as you may be invoiced the cost of a new shirt if yours is lost or damaged.

 Shorts and socks – players from 7th grade and above will need to provide their own red shorts and red socks.

-First Kicks players – all players are required to wear a personalised named t-shirt for their uniform.
+First Kicks players – all players are required to wear a personalised named t-shirt for their uniform, purchased through the Club.
 There is a $10 one off cost as part of the registration when first joining and we encourage parents to choose a size that will ideally last the players two years.
 The t-shirt is yours to keep and wear as you want.

 Shin pads – these are compulsory at all levels from First Kicks and are to be worn underneath socks.